-Honors classes are generally smaller in size and taught by full-time faculty.
-To graduate with University Honors, you must maintain a cumulative 3.3 GPA and complete at least 36 credits, which on average is one to two Honors classes per term.
+Beginning with the Spring/Summer 2019 semester, to graduate with University Honors you must maintain a cumulative 3.3 GPA and complete at least 28 credits, which on average is one to two Honors classes per term.
 Most students take three or four classes each semester.
-Honors students are encouraged to take advantage of Honors sections of general education courses as part of their 36 credits.
+Honors students are encouraged to take advantage of Honors sections of general education courses as part of their 28 credits.

 There are three main ways to earn Honors credit:

 - Honors sections of regular courses.
 These special sections offered by the various departments and are reserved for Honors students.
 They may either be offered as in conjunction with a larger, non-Honors class or as a class with only Honors students

 - Courses offered by the Honors College, such as HON 1000 or the HON 42xx-level seminars

 - Honors Option, where the student and a faculty member agree on an additional assignment to earn Honors credit in a non-Honors class.

 Honors students will need to complete the following HON courses as part of their 28 credits, including the foundational sequence of HON 1000 and Foundational Seminar:

 - HON 1000 - The City: Changing Detroit